department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/content/stem-22-10203-content.md

 { if NO, display an "x" for the "Undergrad STEM..." question on the next page }

-About how much of your education benefit do you have left? (*Required) [Check remaining benefits](https://www.va.gov/education/gi-bill/post-9-11/ch-33-benefit/) { radio buttons }
+About how much of your education benefit do you have left? (*Required) [Check your remaining benefits](https://www.va.gov/education/gi-bill/post-9-11/ch-33-benefit/) { radio buttons }

 - More than 6 months
-- 6 months or less
+- Less than 6 months
-- None, I've used it all
+- None.
+I've used all of my education benefit

 { if "6 months or less" or "None, I've used it all", display a checkmark for the "Less than 6 months..." question on the next page}